 Spain viewed from a gun emplacement in the siege tunnels

 The south end of Gibraltar viewed from the Straits

-For other stories related to Gibraltar and the Great Siege on our website, see the Trafalgar page for various bits and pieces; newsletter 22 for the depression gun during the Great Siege, newsletter 44 for the Pillars of Hercules, newsletter 47 for Coxheath Camp, and newsletter 48 for the sinking of HMS Britannia in World War One, and newsletter 50 for all things Gibraltar, including George Augustus Eliott, postage stamps and John Drinkwater, and newsletter 51 for all things Gibraltar, including post boxes.
+For other stories related to Gibraltar and the Great Siege on our website, see the Trafalgar page for various bits and pieces; newsletter 22 for the depression gun during the Great Siege, newsletter 44 for the Pillars of Hercules, newsletter 47 for Coxheath Camp, and newsletter 48 for the sinking of HMS Britannia in World War One, newsletter 50 for all things Gibraltar, including George Augustus Eliott, postage stamps and John Drinkwater, and newsletter 51 for all things Gibraltar, including post boxes.

 Review and interviews

 We’ve been doing all sorts of radio and magazine interviews, including one with Giles Brown of the ‘Let’s Talk’ show on Talk Radio Europe, as well as another radio interview with Carrie Cooper for BBC Radio Jersey.
 One online interview was with Family Tree magazine, which you can read here, and we are ‘Top Choice of the Month’ in their December issue.
-In the November 2017 issue of the magazine History Revealed, we are featured as Book of the Month, and there is also an interview with us.
-There have also been several features in local newspapers, such as the Chiswick Herald, Gibraltar Chronicle, Gibraltar Panorama and Sussex Express, and there has been a double-page digest feature in the Daily Mail, attracting a lot of comments.
+In the November 2017 issue of the magazine History Revealed, we were featured as Book of the Month, and there was also an interview with us.
+There have been several features in local newspapers, such as the Chiswick Herald, Gibraltar Chronicle, Gibraltar Panorama and Sussex Express, and there has been a double-page digest feature in the Daily Mail, attracting a lot of comments.
 You can see the piece here.

 “never loses sight of the human story at the heart of an extraordinary international incident” (History Revealed, Book of the Month)